Human Growth Hormone Clinical Research

 Hot Flashes - 58%

 Menstrual Cycle Regulate - 38%

-These improvements were reported to occur within 1 to 3 months with a tendency to continue improving over 6 months!
+These improvements were reported to occur within one to three months with a tendency to continue improving over six months!

 Other studies have established that when the body's own human growth hormone releasing patterns are more closely mimicked, the results become more profound and side effects are minimized.